LucasDelfino92/morrowindsharp/userinterface.md

 ## NOTES

 **Global Map Markers** is dirty and requires cleaning.
 Additionally, this plugin should be loaded at the end of your load order.

+## CONFLICT NOTES

+None of these mods' assets or plugins conflict with one another.